GNOME/gnome-control-center/README.md

 gnome-control-center.
 It is available at [GitLab Issues](https://gitlab.gnome.org/GNOME/gnome-control-center/issues).

 In the report please include the following information:

  * Operating system and version
  * For Linux, version of the C library
  * Exact error message
  * Steps to reproduce the bug
  * If the bug is a visual defect, attach a screenshot
-* If the bug is a crash, attach a back trace if possible [see below]
+ * If the bug is a crash, attach a backtrace if possible [see below]

-### How to get a back trace
+### How to get a backtrace

-If the crash is reproducible, follow the steps to obtain a back trace:
+If the crash is reproducible, follow the steps to obtain a
+backtrace:
 Install debug symbols.
 Let's take as example

     sudo dnf install -y dnf-utils